seungjaeryanlee/osim-rl-helper/README.md

         return self.action
 ```

-To be compatible with `run.py`, the agent must inherit from `Agent` from `helper.template`.
+To be compatible with `run.py`, the agent must inherit from `Agent` from `helper.templates`.
 The agent must also define `.act()` function that returns an action given an observation.